 Go Baguio!
 Your Complete Guide to Baguio City, Philippines

-A trip to Baguio can be trans-formed into a culinary adven-ture with wild ethnic dishes and native wines in the extreme or by sampling our one-of-a-kind local restaurants.
+a culinary adventure with wild ethnic dishes and native wines in the extreme or by sampling our one-of-a-kind local restaurants.

-Although the Cordillera mountain range supplies the Philippines' daily vegetable requirements, the folks here really prefer to eat meat -- smoked, boiled, grilled -- using the simplest cooking techniques with long preparation times.
+Although the Cordillera mountain range supplies 80% of the Philippines' daily vegetable requirements, the folks here really prefer to eat meat -- smoked, boiled, grilled -- using the simplest cooking techniques with long preparation times.

-from the gods to determine one's course of action.
+Foremost is the Pinikpikan, a chicken dish that is rooted in the native ritual of reading signals from the gods to determine one's course of action.
 Sometimes humorously called 'Battered Chicken,' native chickens, smaller in variety with darker, tastier meat are beaten with a wooden and grilled over open fire.
 Etag is added to the brew.

 Etag or Itag is salted meat, cured and aged underground in an earthen jar.
 The flavor is comparable to blue cheese but is much oilier and flavorful after it's cooked.
 It is also used as an ingredient to flavor the Pinkpikan.

-Similar to the Filipino dinuguan, Pinuneg is a native blood sausage composed of minced pork and innards mixed with cooked rice (usually the red varitey known as kintoman), salt, vinegar, garlic and other flavors and then stuffed into clean animal intestines.
+Similar to the Filipino dinuguan, Pinuneg is a native blood sausage composed of minced pork and innards mixed with cooked rice (usually the red variety known as kintoman), salt, vinegar, garlic and other flavors and then stuffed into clean animal intestines.
 The Cordillera version of the longganisa (native sausage) is then eiher sun dried, smoked, poacked or simply boiled and served as a main course or appetizer with a vinegar and chili dip.

 Sabusab is mixed dish using fermented rice, sliced meat, green onions, ginger and moistened with Tapuey.